famished-tiger/RaccLexer/README.md

 - Support languages with off-side rules (like for instance, Python)

 ##Similar projects##
 [rexical](https://github.com/tenderlove/rexical) It is a lexer generator.
+[rubylexer] (https://github.com/coatl/rubylexer) A lexer specialized for the lexical analysis of the Ruby language.
+[lexr] (https://github.com/brightbits/lexr) A lightweight and pretty lexical analyser.
+[rlex] (https://github.com/borgsmidt/rlex) Implements a simple lexer using a StringScanner.
+Designed to work with Racc.
+[minilex] (https://github.com/satchmorun/minilex) It's designed for the cases where parsers do the parsing, and all you need from your lexer is an array of simple tokens.